 30 Yellow Asian "Waxy, Sticky" Corn seeds, Laotian seed stock, USA grown

 Separate Asian corn from other corns by 200 yards to prevent kernel cross-mixing.
-Stalks are short (three to five feet), but branch into five stalks from one root center, all bearing short ears.
+Grow separate from other corns.
+Standard corn growing protocols.
+Takes about 2-3 months to maturity.
+Stalks are short (three to five feet), but branch into as many as five stalks from one root center, all bearing short ears.

 Hard kernels of Asian corn must be boiled to 20-30 minutes to become edible.

 Rare stock.
 Organically grown in California, but not certified.
 I ran out of this strain for a few years, but finally reconnected with the same farmer!

 Corn, or maize, was a hybrid plant developed year after year by pre-historic humans who grew it from fields of natural grass called teosinte.
 Scientists believe that corn was developed by the native peoples living in Central America (now Mexico) between 7,000 and 10,000 years ago where it became a dietary staple.
 Colored Indian corn and corn parts are often used in native religious ceremonies.
 Sweet Indian corn is traditionally used for pinole (roasted and reconstituted), or is picked early and tender then fresh-boiled.

 At some point in early human history, American corn was carried to Asia, where many centuries of intentional breeding developed a genetically different variety of maize than its American cousin.

 Asian Waxy corn (glutinous maize) was "discovered" by Westerners in China in 1909.
 This variety of corn showed many peculiar traits when examined by scientists.
 In 1922 a researcher found that the endosperm of waxy maize contained only amylopectin and no amylose starch molecules, in contrast to all other dent corn varieties that normally contain both starches.